“Do not be afraid.” Lk 12:32

 One preacher put it this way: “Faith is too often cynically used by some to embrace fear.”
 Fear mongering has now become acceptable, even preferred!

 And, far too often, we believe these dire warnings.
 We become frightened.
-Even terrified.

-Particularly during a time when political parties and candidates are desperate to win elections, would-be leaders too often stoop to the lowest level of civility: intentionally frightening people; scaring them; predicting doom and gloom at every turn; promising “salvation” from all the horrible nightmarish chaos they can possibly dream up.
+Particularly during a time when political parties and candidates are desperate to win elections, would-be leaders too often stoop to the lowest level of civility: intentionally frightening people; predicting doom and gloom at every turn; promising “salvation” from all the horrible nightmarish chaos they can possibly dream up.

 In stark contrast to such scare tactics, Jesus offers another view: